Bachelor of Education (Early Childhood)

 Already have an early childhood qualification from TAFE or another recognised provider?
 USQ may be able to offer you credit/RPL to help you finish your degree faster.

-This program is approved with the Australian Children’s Education and Care Quality Authority (ACECQA) and the Office for Early Childhood Education and Care (Queensland).
+This program is approved with the Australian Children’s Education and Care Quality Authority (ACECQA).

 Graduates of the Bachelor of Education (Early Childhood) will be well qualified for employment in traditional and diverse roles in a range of early childhood settings in Queensland and elsewhere in Australia and in many overseas jurisdictions, subject to local requirements.